Last edited 7 March 2010 Comments welcome ( email s.draper@psy.gla.ac.uk).

 in Scotland (part of the U.K. and Europe).

-If you don't fancy my advice, then try this universal psychiatric helpline: listen
+If you don't fancy my advice, and don't want to self-diagnose as a tripolar serenoid paraphrenic, then try this universal psychiatric helpline: listen

 Exam threat to grandmothers